ICT Audit Support Services

 These audits focus on how well you’re adhering to regulations, industry best practices, and standards.
 Popular IT compliance audits are SOC 1 and SOC 2 audits.
 A SOC 1 audit includes both business process and information technology control objectives and testing.
 SOC 2 compliance demonstrates that your company has adequate controls in place governing information security in your environment.
 Both SOC 1 and SOC 2 must be issued by a CPA firm that specializes in auditing IT security and business process controls.

 These assessments look at whether your system has been set up in a way that prevents high-risk activities from happening.
-There are several control frameworks your controls assessments can be tested against.
-For example, if a hacker wants to break into your systems but can’t because it’s too secure or has been designed in such a way that it won’t let them get through – that’s good!
+There are several control mechanism frameworks which your controls assessments can be tested against to prove how secure it is.
+For example, if a hacker wants to attack or break into your systems but cannot do so because it is too secure or has been designed and setup in such away that it won’t let them or anyone to get through your system – that’s good!
 You’ve got strong controls on your side!

 We can differentiate between several types of audits depending on their areas of focus and methodologies.
 We are an unbiased observer, and we makes sure that all the IT controls are appropriate and effective.
 Our ICT auditors are responsible for developing, implementing, testing, and evaluating the IT audit review procedures.